-Note: For detailed information on how to open Control Panel on Windows 8.1, see "Accessing Control Panel on the Windows 8.1 operating system" on page 17.
+Note: For detailed information on how to open Control Panel on Windows 8 and Windows 8.1, see "Accessing Lenovo programs on the Windows 8 or Windows 8.1 operating system" on page 6.

 - 2. Click Hardware and Sound. - 3.
 Click Device Manager.
 If you are prompted for an administrator password or confirmation, type the password or provide confirmation. - 4.
 If an exclamation mark is displayed next to an adapter name under Network adapters, you might not be using the correct driver or the driver is not enabled.
 To update the driver, right-click the highlighted adapter. - 5.
-Click Update Driver Software, and then follow the instructions on the screen. - · The switch port and the adapter have the same duplex setting.
+Click Update Driver Software, and then follow the instructions on the screen. - The switch port and the adapter have the same duplex setting.